 Closer to home, one of the largest recorded outbreaks of a waterborne parasitic infestation occurred in Milwaukee, Wisconsin, in 1993.
 The city’s water supply became contaminated with the parasite Cryptosporidium, which causes diarrhea, abdominal cramps, and nausea.
 Over 400,000 people became ill; 4,000 were hospitalized and over 100 died.
 Although Milwaukee’s water was treated with chlorine, chlorine doesn’t kill Cryptosporidium.

 The possibility of parasites must be considered when assessing the cause of your IBS.
-A parasite infection can usually be diagnosed by proper stool testing, and is usually readily treatable.
+A parasite infection can usually be diagnosed by specialized testing, and is usually readily treatable.